arhor/aws-microservices-playground/docs/STAR-my-past-experience.md

 ## Introduction

-My name is Maksim.
+My name is Maksim, and I am a Senior Software Engineer specializing mostly in Java/Kotlin back-ends.

-Over the past six years I have been working as a Java/Kotlin developer.

-Throughout my career I have gained experience working with various architectural styles, including monolithic, SOA and microservices.
+Over the past six years I have gained experience working with various architectural styles, including monolithic, SOA and microservices.

 My responsibilities have involved developing new features and providing support for existing code bases.
 Primarily I worked with Spring Framework, but also have some experience using EJB and custom frameworks.